sensormockery/sensormockery-server/docs/development_guide.md

 Also it would be easier to be on a Unix (or Unix-like) OS.
 The following environment variables need to be set - GOBIN, GOPATH.

+For the sake of simplicity we are using only `postgre` as our db.

 ## :wrench: Workflow

 We are following a standard workflow: